chihyang/CPP_Primer/chap06/README.md

 to use references instead of pointers to swap the value of two ints.
 Which version do you think would be easier to use and why?

+Here reference is better than pointer.
+If we use pointer, we have to copy value, we have to write address-of operator before every argument.
+Once we omit anything, our program won't work.

+Using reference, on the other hand, is more convenient.
+Except special declarations of the parameter list, we can use every parameter a plain variable.
+In addition, when we pass argument, we don't have to worry about omitting anything.

 [Exer06_12.cpp](Exer06_12.cpp)

 ##Exercise 6.13